 - A dedicated PC5 link associated with an emergency RSC is only used for emergency service

-Editor's note: It is FFS whether the Dedicated RSC(s) are needed for Layer-2 relay and whether a 5G ProSe Layer-2 Relay UE can set its RRC establishment cause to "emergency" when connected from RRC_IDLE based on the "emergency" RRC establishment cause received from the 5G ProSe Layer-2 Remote UE.

 - Emergency call back for 5G ProSe UE-to-Network Remote UE regulatory requirements will be supported using existing functionality defined for Emergency Services.

 - The existing positioning function are reused for the 5G ProSe Remote UE.
 If no other information is available, the location of the 5G ProSe UE-to-Network Relay can be used as Remote UE location estimate.